jackbaty/blot-content/posts/2019/2019-02-17-post-icons.md

 # Post icons

-Given my weird new blog layout, I thought[^who] it would be helpful to include a small emoji as part of the title for those posts having titles.
+Given my weird new blog layout, I thought[^who] it would be helpful to include a small emoji next to the title for those posts having titles.

 What I didn't want was to include the emoji as part of a post's Title field.
 That feels like embedding metadata where it doesn't belong and it also messes with permalinks.